Therefore do not worry about tomorrow, for tomorrow will worry about itself. Each day has enough trouble of its own. –Matthew 6:34

 When I’m tempted to worry about any of life’s concerns, I find that it helps to remind myself of the many times I’ve given in to worry — and how things never came to pass as I had feared — which is actually the vast majority of the time!

-Do your best to live today — just one day at a time!
+As we look ahead to 2021, make a resolution to do your best to live today — just one day at a time!
 And, when you find yourself tempted to worry, remind yourself of Jesus’ words, “Your heavenly Father knows all your needs, and he will give you all you need from day to day if you live for him and make the Kingdom of God your primary concern.”
 (Matthew 6:32-33, NLT)

 1. What do you find yourself worrying about more, yesterday or tomorrow?